shakehd/KNN_Certifier/README.md

 - `knn_params`:
   - `k_values`: list of possible values for the number of nearest neighbours to consider for each prediction.
-  - `distance_metric`: The metric used to measure the distance between data points

 - `dataset`:
   - `format`: The format of the dataset which can be *libsvm* or *csv*.